kfigiela/book/program_structure.md

 # Program structure

-##Entities
 Luna programs are built out of six entities:

 * **Types and type universes** <br/>
 Type describes a valid set of values of a particular variable or expression.
 Type classifies objects by their properties and behaviors.
 Types in Luna are in fact values in a higher universe than objects, so every type has it's own type as well.

 * **Modules** <br/>
 Module is a collection of definitions in an environment created by a set of imports.
-Modules in Luna are reflecting the source files hierarchy.
-To learn more about modules, read the [Modules](#modules) chapter.
+Hierarchy of modules reflects the hierarchy of source files.
+You will learn more about modules in the [Modules](#modules) chapter.

 * **Definitions** <br/>
 Definition describes top level entity, such as a function or a data type.
 Definitions can be placed in modules or nested inside other definitions as their sub-definitions.

 * **Expressions** <br/>
-Expression allows describing data dependencies and the necessary transformations in order to compute desired value.
+Expression describes data dependencies and the necessary transformations in order to compute desired value.

 * **Patterns** <br/>
 Pattern provides mechanism for data-type decomposition.
 They can be used in several placess across the code, including function headers and expressions.

 * **Objects** <br/>
 Object is a value with associated type.
-Objects are immutable and are build out of other values, called fields and associated functionalities, called methods.
+Objects are immutable and are build out of other values called fields and associated functionalities called methods.

 ##Code layout